darth1901/iNaturalist-CNN/README.md

 gap.
 A network trained from scratch on ~10K images cannot learn features that separate 10 broad, high-variance biological classes, and its accuracy saturates near 40% regardless of tuning.
-A pretrained backbone arrives with features already learned from 1.2M ImageNet images, so fine-tuning only has to adjust the final decision geometry.
+A pretrained backbone arrives with features already learned from 1.2M ImageNet images.

 ## Repository structure